 To help with this, I have put together a printable list of positive and negative character traits PDF worksheet which you can download for free here.
 If you’re a school teacher you are welcome to use this in class with your students.
 If you’re a parent or student yourself, you are of course welcome to print out the list and keep it as a reference.

-Now, read on for the ultimate character traits list.
+Now, read on for the ultimate character traits list, with definitions of each.

 Positive Character Traits

-Positive character traits are any character traits that, one may argue, are overall “good” over the long term.
+Positive character traits are any character traits in a person that, one may argue, are overall “good” over the long term.
 Deep within all of us we want to be men and women of character.
 Underlying or not, we want our name to go hand in hand with the below positive character traits.

 While it may be true that, as a whole, society doesn’t appear to outwardly value positive character traits as much as it used to, there is still endless personal value to be had in developing any number of the below common (and not-so-common) positive character traits, and the self-reliance that comes from possessing them.

 When you define the way you want to act in this world, without the influence of any outside forces pushing you in one direction or another, you can be sure that the positive character traits you are developing will come to you, over time, for all the right reasons.

 Here is the ultimate positive character traits list, alongside a brief definition of each: